GabeDillin/Azure-DevOps-WebsiteProject/README.txt

-Website for me that lists my resume, some social medias, and a relatively blank website Designed to run on Azure DevOps, with a functional .yml Pipeline to Azure Web Servers
+Website for me that lists an example resume, social medias, and a relatively blank website Deployed via CI/CD on Azure Infrastructure with Azure DevOps, with a functional secure .yaml Pipeline to Azure Web Servers